maier/nad/README.md

 ## StatsD

-See [StatsD module documentation](https://github.com/circonus-labs/nad/lib/statsd/README.md) for details on configuring the module.
+See [StatsD module documentation](https://github.com/circonus-labs/nad/lib/statsd/README.md) for details on configuring options specific to StatsD.
 Note that StatsD uses a *push* method of metric transport, as such, it is not fully compatible with real-time graphing (graphs will update as metrics are received rather than at the higher cadence 1s interval).

 ## Self-configure

-**DEPRECATED** -- use of [COSI]((https://github.com/circonus-labs/circonus-one-step-install) is recommended.
+**DEPRECATED** -- use of [COSI](https://github.com/circonus-labs/circonus-one-step-install) is recommended.

 Providing an API token key without the reverse flag will initiate a self-configuration attempt.